Elves Falath EVO: Is It Worth Your Attention (and Money)?

 Elves Falath EVO vs. Chinese Alternatives

-The three main branded Chinese alternatives to Falath EVO are Winspace T1500, ICAN A22, and YOELEO R12.
+The three main Chinese alternatives to the Falath EVO are the Winspace T1500, ICAN A22, and YOELEO R12.

 Falath EVO looks the fastest, but again, we don’t have any comparable data.

-Price-wise, the EVO is the golden mean.
-The T1500 and R12 are more expensive alternatives, with the R12 not even being a pure aero frame.
+In terms of price, the EVO offers the best value.
+The T1500 and R12 are more expensive, and the R12 is not even a pure aero frame.
 Although marketed as such, realistically, it’s more of an all-rounder.

 The ICAN A22 is the most affordable, costing 2/3 of the Falath EVO while offering decent quality (source).
 However, it doesn’t look as aero optimized, and you get the narrower color offer.